michpara/CSI2110-Data-Structures-and-Algorithms/Labs/Lab2/README.md

 # Lab 2

-Open index.html for explanation of Lab 2.
+Instrutions for Lab 2 in index.html